nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `add n/<name> s/<source of stock> q/<quantity> l/<location in warehouse>`<br>
 `add n/<name> s/<source of stock> l/<location in warehouse> q/<quantity>`

-⚠ Each specific fields specified in the `add` command should only be entered once.<br>
+:warning: Each specific fields specified in the `add` command should only be entered once.<br>
 e.g. `add n/banana n/apple s/fairprice q/1000 l/Fruit section` is not a valid command.

 ### Listing of stock: `list`